VishnuDuttSharma/deep-multirobot-task/README.md

 ```
 The command above trains the model with 2 filter taps i.e. 1-hop.

+The pre-trained network can be downloaded by clicking [here](https://obj.umiacs.umd.edu/publicdata/gnn_planner_data/checkpoint_1500.pth.tar).
+The best way to use it is to put the model in the experiment checckpoint directory.
+Else, you can change the model path in [Line 98 of test_model_loader.py](https://github.com/VishnuDuttSharma/deep-multirobot-task/blob/main/test_model_loader.py#L98).

 #### Test data generation
 For testing the reward coverage performance, generate more datailed data with random configuration: